bug-me-not/XBTIT-Blu-Edition-by-BluCrew/README.md

 - MySQL 4.1 or higher<br>

 <b>:DOCUMENTATION:</b><br>
-*PHP TRACKER AND INTERNAL FORUM <br>
+<i>PHP TRACKER AND INTERNAL FORUM <br>
-This is the easiest and fastest way to get your tracker up and running!*
+This is the easiest and fastest way to get your tracker up and running!</i>
 <br>
-1. Place the xbtitFM Blu-Edition code in your webroot<br>
+- Place the xbtitFM Blu-Edition code in your webroot<br>
-2. Create your database (utf8_unicode_ci) and a database user using your application of choice like phpMyAdmin.
+- Create your database (utf8_unicode_ci) and a database user using your application of choice like phpMyAdmin.
 Grant your database user usage privileges (data+structure, not grant/administration)<br>
-3. Use a web browser to open the site<br>
+- Use a web browser to open the site<br>
-4. Follow the instructions displayed by the installer<br>
+- Follow the instructions displayed by the installer<br>
-5. Once install is complete delete the install.php from your server<br>
+- Once install is complete delete the install.php from your server<br>
-6. Log into your new site with the username and password you created during the install process<br>
+- Log into your new site with the username and password you created during the install process<br>
-7. Enter the admin control panel and set your tracker's URL and announce URL's (delete the example announce with the :2710) and set your preferences and then save the settings.<br>
+- Enter the admin control panel and set your tracker's URL and announce URL's (delete the example announce with the :2710) and set your preferences and then save the settings.<br>
-8. Take some time to go through the admin panel and get used to everything from settings, hacks, modules and more.<br>
+- Take some time to go through the admin panel and get used to everything from settings, hacks, modules and more.<br>
-9. Enjoy!<br>
+- Enjoy!<br>

-*GENERAL NOTES:<br>
+<i>GENERAL NOTES:<br>
 - Look to your Users Group Settings, do they match what you want?<br>
 - You need to create the boards for your internal forum.<br>
-- It is a lot of new stuff to take in, any bugs please open a issue on git.*<br>
+- It is a lot of new stuff to take in, any bugs please open a issue on git.</i><br>

 <b>:CREDITS:</b><br>
 - BluCrew (HDVinie and MrG01)<br>